Best 24 online marketplaces in Germany 2026, reviewed

 You probably guessed it’s big, but did you know it’s Amazon’s second-largest market after the US, with 55 million customers?
 The platform brings in millions of shoppers every day.
 For sellers, it’s a goldmine if you’re looking for reach.

 You can choose between Fulfilled by Amazon (FBA) or do your own shipping.
 Either way, the trust factor is massive.
-German customers stick with Amazon for ease, delivery speed, and product range.
+Ecommerce customers stick with this top marketplace in Germany for ease, delivery speed, easy return policies and product range.
 It’s not the cheapest marketplace, but it’s arguably the most powerful.
 Want volume?
 Start here.

 OTTO

-Otto.de is one of Germany’s most established online retailers, known for fashion, home goods, and electronics.
+Otto.de is one of Germany’s most established online retailers, known for fashion, home goods, electronics and a broad loyal audience.

 Etsy